 Right then, let’s take a break away from the usual technical stuff and do something else today.
 Let’s take a look at some fun diamond facts and trivia most people don’t know about.

-Call it naivety or stupidity, there are so many unprepared buyers who have no idea what they are buying and simply trust their jeweler blindly.
-Did you know that the average American diamond buyer ends up paying twice what the gem stone is actually worth?
+Call it naivety or stupidity, there are many unprepared shoppers who have no idea what they are buying and simply trust their jeweler blindly.
+Did you know that the average American diamond buyer ends up paying twice what the gemstone is actually worth?

 If you want to avoid becoming part of the statistics, get yourself educated before going down to the store.
 Make sure you fully understand the 4Cs, look up the differences between terms like “carat weight” and “carat total weight” and compare prices of different services (even if you shop online).

-For a peace of mind, you might want to consider engaging the services of an independent appraiser to size up your purchase.
+For peace of mind, you should only buy from a reputable retailer and consider hiring an independent appraiser to size up your purchase.

 Large volumes of diamonds are available at mines all over the world.
 You’ve heard me right.
 Don’t believe me?
 The world reeled in shocked when Russia revealed a mine that could fuel worldwide supply for three thousand years.